Yunjong-Boo/VectorDB/web/README.md

 ### Search Modules

   * Distance Engine
-    Computes vector distances with a deeply pipelined fixed-point or low-precision arithmetic unit.
+    - Receives query vector beats from the NoC, aligns them per context, and reads matching resident vectors from on-chip memory.
-    The design is dimension-parameterizable (e.g., 128 / 256-D) and matched to HBM burst size.
+    - Computes lane-wise distance, accumulates over all beats of a vector in a pipelined fashion, and outputs the final L2-squared distance per job/context.

   * Priority Queue Module
-    Maintains candidate nodes and top-k results using a hardware-friendly heap or partial sorter.
+    - BRAM-backed min–max heap that stores `(key, id)` pairs
-    Supports configurable `k` and search-list size.
+    - Used as a hardware-friendly priority queue for managing candidate lists and top-k results in the search pipeline.

   * HBM Interface
-    Wraps the vendor HBM IP and exposes a clean request–response interface (ID, address, length).
+    - Collects load requests from the search pipeline (Navigator IDs + addresses), queues them, and issues AXI4 read bursts to HBM with proper `arlen/arsize` selection for vector and neighbor packets.
-    Aggregates burst accesses and aligns them to HBM channel/bank boundaries.
+    - Return `rdata` beats with the original Navigator context, repack them into fixed-size packets, and stream them back into the NoC as `{dest, data, last}` without stalling the HBM channels.

   * Navigator Module
     Encodes the ANN search algorithm as a finite-state machine:
     - issues neighbor-list and vector fetches via the NoC
     - updates candidate pools and top-k results
-    - terminates when the search budget (steps / visited nodes) is reached
+    - terminates when the search budget visited nodes is reached

 ### Multi-Query Execution

   * Multi-Navigator Organization
     Instantiates `N_nav` Navigator pipelines, each bound to one query at a time.
-    A simple dispatcher assigns incoming queries to idle Navigators.
+    A simple query manager assigns queries to idle Navigators.

   * Backpressure and Flow Control
     Each Navigator observes NoC and HBM-ready signals and throttles its own requests when congestion occurs, ensuring fairness across queries.